-PPL Electric's TOU Rates will be available only to residential and small commercial and industrial customers taking default service from PPL Electric on Time-of-Use rate schedules.
-The Plan divides the program into individual market sectors, with target customers, participation, budgets, savings, and other appropriate details broken out for each sector.
+PPL Electric's TOU Rates will be available only to residential and small commercial and industrial customers taking default service from PPL Electric on Time-of-Use rate schedules.47 The Plan divides the program into individual market sectors, with target customers, participation, budgets, savings, and other appropriate details broken out for each sector.
 However, PPL Electric expects to use a consistent implementation strategy, incentive mechanism, and administrative process to deliver the program across all eligible market sectors.
 Broad customer eligibility parameters for the residential sector are outlined below.

 Customers Type Residential

 Rate Class RS, RTS, RTD, TOU after 1/1/10

 Building Type All

 Building Vintage All

-Building ownership Owner or individually metered tenant
+Building ownership

 Participants in the TOU program agree to a rate structure that varies depending on the time of day and the season.
-Pursuant to the Commission-approved settlement at Docket No. P-2008-2060309 and Act 129, PPL Electric made a separate filing on July 31, 2009 for Commission approval of a Time of Use program for all eligible customers.
-As filed, the program is similar in format to pilot TOU programs the Company has been conducting since 2002.
+Pursuant to the Commission-approved settlement at Docket No. P-2008-2060309 and Act 129, PPL Electric made a separate filing on July 31, 2009 for Commission approval of a Time of Use program for all eligible customers, As filed. the program is similar in format to pilot TOU programs the Company has been conducting since 2002.
 The program consists of two seasons, each with an on-peak and an off-peak period.
 The peak or highest rates coincide with peak demand during weekday summer afternoons (June-September), and the early evening weekday hours in the non-summer season (October-May).
 Customers in the program may save money relative to the Company's flat default service rate by shifting their electricity usage away from peak periods to off-peak periods.
-Periods, rates, eligibility, enrollment process, and other requirements of the TOU Program are set forth the filing.
-It is PPL Electric's understanding that the Commission will issue a final order regarding the TOU program prior to January 31, 2010.
+Periods, rates, eligibility, enrollment process, and other requirements of the TOU Program are set forth in the filing.
+It is PPL Electric's